-We recommend that you begin planning your study abroad experience no later than one full academic term prior to your anticipated departure.
-Ideally, you will begin planning to study abroad during your first year.
+We recommend that you begin planning your global experience no later than one full academic term prior to your anticipated departure.
+Ideally, you will begin planning during your first year.
 The earlier you start, the easier it is to find courses to fit your academic plans.
 You can best prepare by researching our programs to find the right choice for you, talking to our peer advisors and program managers and meeting with your academic advisors.

 Here are a few questions to ask yourself before picking a program:

 - What do you want to study?
 What skills do you want to gain?
 Outside of your academics, many of our programs offer experiential and pre-professional opportunities that can give you a deeper insight into your field of study or future career path.

 - Where do you want to study, and why?
 Is there a specific country or region that interests you?
 Is there a specific language you want to work on?
 If you already speak a second language, choose a destination that enables you to immerse yourself in it.
 Is there a part of the world that you are exceptionally curious about and want to explore?
 Do you prefer a big city or a rural setting?

 - What do you want most out of the experience?
 Do you most want to learn, experience a new culture, gain work experience?
 Whatever your specific objective is, make sure that the study abroad program you choose can help you achieve it.